mrsarthak001/Multiplayer-Chess/README.md

 # Multiplayer-Chess

-Our aim is to make a multiplayer chess engine with the better efficiency.
+Our Aim is to make a multiplayer chess engine with the better efficiency.

 Sub-objectives of the project are :
 * Designing the 8 * 8 chess board.